Written by Michelle Whitmer | Scientifically Reviewed By Sean Fitzgerald, PG | Edited By Walter Pacheco | Last Update: December 19, 2024

 Thousands of workers have filed lawsuits against asbestos adhesive manufacturers.
 They seek compensation for medical costs and suffering related to asbestos diseases.

-Abatement and History of Asbestos Adhesives
+Abatement of Asbestos Adhesives

-The use of asbestos adhesives in the U.S. spans almost a century, with one of the earliest examples dating back to 1887, when the precursor of the Johns Manville Corporation began manufacturing fibrous adhesive cement that contained 20% asbestos.
-In 1906, the Philip Carey Manufacturing Company began selling an asbestos-based fibrous adhesive for more general construction use.
+The use of asbestos adhesives in the U.S. spans almost a century, with one of the earliest examples dating back to 1887 when the precursor of the Johns Manville Corporation began manufacturing fibrous adhesive cement that contained 20% asbestos.
+In 1906, the Philip Carey Manufacturing Company began selling an asbestos-based fibrous adhesive for general construction use.

 In the 1950s, the National Gypsum Company created a new line of construction products called Gold Bond.
 They went on to become standard materials used throughout the construction industry.